-Deepwater Wind PURPA Complaint (EL18-171)
+• Deepwater Wind PURPA Complaint (EL18-171)

-On June 7, Kathryn Leonard, an individual ratepayer and councilwoman for the City of Newport RI ("Complainant"), filed a complaint against the RI PUC, National Grid, and Deepwater Wind Block Island ("Deepwater Wind") seeking, among other things, declaratory and injunctive relief barring the continued implementation of the Deepwater Wind Rhode Island PPA and prohibiting the RI PUC from "designating renewable power costs as 'distribution' costs in any way that prevents consumers from the benefits of purchasing power from competitive sources".
+The June 7 complaint filed by Kathryn Leonard, an individual ratepayer and councilwoman for the City of Newport RI ("Complainant"), against the RI PUC, National Grid, and Deepwater Wind Block Island ("Deepwater Wind") remains ending before the FERC.
+The Complaint seeks, among other things, declaratory and injunctive relief barring the continued implementation of the Deepwater Wind Rhode Island PPA and prohibiting the RI PUC from "designating renewable power costs as 'distribution' costs in any way that prevents consumers from the benefits of purchasing power from competitive sources".
 Following a partially granted request for an extension of time by the RI PUC, answers to and comments on this Complaint were due on or before July 13.
 Answers were filed by Deepwater Wind, National Grid and the RI PUC.
 On July 23, Complainant objected separately to each of the answers.
 This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).